lukaspustina/Evernote.lbaction/README.md

 * `saved_searches`: A list of saved searches `[default = []]`.

-    The list elements consist of a name and search query in Evernote's search grammer; cf. [Saved Searches](#saved-searches) for how to use the search grammer.
-It is important to note that every `"` as part of the search query has be escaped using `\`, i.e., `\"`.
+    The list elements consist of a name and search query in Evernote's search grammar; cf. [Saved Searches](#saved-searches) for how to use the search grammar.
+It is important to note that every `"` as part of the search query needs to be escaped using `\`, i.e., `\"`.
 See above for examples.

 ## Known Limitations